STILLS ON FLICKR

 JARED J. SMITH (Co-Producer/Casting Producer)

-Jared J. Smith is an associate producer and editor with Viacom's Creative Services Video Production Group.
+Jared J. Smith is an associate producer and editor with Viacom’s Catalyst creative and strategy group.
 At Viacom, he has worked on dozens of projects, including those for the March of Dimes, Chabad's Children of Chernobyl, and the award winning 9/11 "I Will" campaign.
 He completed his B.S. in Cinema & Photography at Ithaca College, and was a featured filmmaker at the 2006 Queens International Film Festival.
 Before joining Viacom in 2009, Jared worked as a producer and editor for CBS On-Air Promotions and has also worked as a camera operator for live stage productions in the New York area.
 Additionally, Jared has written, directed, and produced numerous short films and web videos.

 JOHN COMO (Editor)